Skip to Main Content

 Sky Level, Ground-Up Thinking: London's Botanical Rooftop Bar Scene

 The City fringe around Aldgate and the Minories has become an unlikely location for considered drinking.
 Historically defined by financial workers seeking proximity to Liverpool Street and Fenchurch Street, the strip has gradually attracted venues built around something more deliberate.
-Florattica sits in that current, its flower-adorned format placing it in a peer set closer to technically ambitious cocktail bars than to the rooftop-as-event-space model common in nearby areas.
+Florattica sits in that current, its flower-adorned format placing it in a comparable set closer to technically ambitious cocktail bars than to the rooftop-as-event-space model common in nearby areas.

 What You See Before You Drink

 Arrival at a rooftop bar is its own ritual, and the EC3 skyline rewards it.
 From the Minories, the City's vertical grammar is legible in a way it rarely is at street level: the cluster of towers around Bishopsgate and Leadenhall, the older masonry of the Aldgate fringe, and the Thames corridor opening southward.
-Florattica uses botanical installation , flowers in volume, arranged with an eye toward visual weight rather than decoration for its own sake , to create a counterpoint to the hard geometry outside.
+Florattica uses botanical installation, flowers in volume, arranged with an eye toward visual weight rather than decoration for its own sake, to create a counterpoint to the hard geometry outside.
 The effect is deliberate contrast: a constructed softness set against one of the most photographed skylines in Europe.

 That visual language is not incidental to the drinking experience.
-Bar programs that foreground botanicals often do so thematically across the menu too, and here the two registers , sight and taste , are meant to operate in dialogue.
+Bar programs that foreground botanicals often do so thematically across the menu too, and here the two registers, sight and taste, are meant to operate in dialogue.
 The flowers above the bar communicate the same ingredient vocabulary as the infusions and tinctures in the glass.

 The Cocktail Program: Classics Reread Through a Botanical Frame